 Boreal Bay Lodge

 Boreal Bay Lodge is a resort located on a bay on pristine Kakagi Lake.
-The water is crystal clear and the air is fresh scented by pine trees and forest flowers.
+The water is crystal clear and the air is freshly scented by pine trees and forest flowers.
 It is a place of peacefulness and solitude.
-While relaxing and enjoying the view of Kakagi Lake you may see loons, eagles, seagulls, a variety of ducks and the splash of a fish.
+While relaxing and enjoying the view of Kakagi Lake you may see loons, eagles, seagulls, a variety of ducks, and the splash of a fish.
 You may hear the bugle of an elk or the baying of a momma moose calling to her calf.
-Even the playful otters might hop out of the water or a blue heroin may land close by as the busy kingfisher scouts for fish in the bay.
+Even the playful otters might hop out of the water or blue heroin may land close by as the busy kingfisher scouts for fish in the bay.

 The glaciers from long ago left this area with beautiful rock formations.
 The tiny pebbles to rock walls extended hundreds of feet toward the sky.
-On the north side bay of Boreal Bay Lodge we have a solid rock point with an old log cabin on top.
-This makes a pleasant place to find some solitude and have a great view of the whole resort and bay.
+On the north side bay of Boreal Bay Lodge, we have a solid rock point with an old log cabin on top.
+This makes it a pleasant place to find some solitude and have a great view of the whole resort and bay.